peterabbott/testing.infrastructure/ARTICLE.md

 	[ "$status" -eq 0 ]
 }
 ```

+If you require more complex tests, then [Serverspec](http://serverspec.org/) might be a better fit.
+Serverspec has a far richer domain for writing platform-agnostic tests.
+It provides the resoruce for checking things like services are installed, file contents and OS settings.

 An example Serverspec Test to verify Java version and required services are installed.